In this gardening guide, I will walk you through the basics of how to repot a plant properly.

 - A considerable amount of salt or minerals is building upon the plant surface.

-- It’s been over 12 months that you last repotted the plant.
+- It’s been over 12 months since you last repotted the plant.

 - Plants that have grown pale or are not growing further.